 Aldi UK To Replace ‘Use By’ With ‘Best Before’ Dates For Fresh Milk SKUs

-Aldi UK is taking steps to reduce food waste by replacing ‘use by’ dates with ‘best before’ dates on its fresh milk products (excluding filtered milk) across its stores in England and Wales.
-The supermarket chain aims to initiate this change by the end of the year.
+Aldi UK has announced plans to replace ‘use by’ dates with ‘best before’ dates on its fresh milk products (excluding filtered milk) in its stores across England and Wales.

-The retailer has already eliminated ‘best before’ labels from approximately 60 fresh fruit and vegetable items, such as apples, pears, citrus fruits, potatoes, carrots, and onions.
+Previously, the retailer removed ‘best before’ dates from approximately 60 fresh fruit and vegetable lines, such as apples, pears, citrus fruits, potatoes, carrots, and onions.

-Earlier in 2023, Aldi partnered with the food waste prevention app Too Good To Go to offer “magic bags” containing groceries approaching their shelf life’s end for a reduced price.
-Each bag contains items worth at least £10 and is sold for £3.30.
+Aldi UK also collaborated with the food waste prevention app Too Good To Go to offer ‘magic bags’ of food approaching its shelf life’s end for £3.30, containing groceries worth at least £10.